tominebergseth/551_hospital_database/README.md

 - Navigate between 6 tabs: Appointments, Patients, Patient Of, Practitioners, Departments

 - Get:
-    - For the latter 3 tabs, and the information subtab for the first 2, input desired filtering information.
+    - For information retrieval, navigate to one of the latter 3 tabs, or the *_____* information subtab for the first 2, and input the desired filtering information.
 If no arguments are inputted, all data points will be returned.
 - Add:
     - For adding patients or appointments please fill out all criteria.
 - Modify:
-    - For modification of patients or appointments please follow the prompt on where to fill search criteria, then follow the next prompt for modifying criteria.
+    - For modification of patients or appointments please follow the initial prompt on where to fill search criteria, then scroll down to the next prompt for criteria you wish to modify.
 - Delete:
     - For deleting appointments, please input the appointment ID.